OutlierVentures/ANVIL/README.md

 WALLET_KEY=
 ```

-Optionally, also set `SOVRIN_SEED=` when initialising an acotor from a seed (generally only for Steward setup).
+Optionally, also set `SOVRIN_SEED=` when initialising an actor from a seed (generally only for Steward setup).

 ### Run actor apps